 SSL with a CA certificate

-To use SSL with a CA certificate with Digital Lab and OpenText Functional Testing, you must first install your CA certificate on your computer.
+To use SSL with a CA certificate with OpenText Functional Testing Lab and OpenText Functional Testing when using a CI/CD server, you must first install your CA certificate on the computer.

 Note: If you are using a self-signed certificate, the certificate is installed by default and this topic is not relevant.

-Install your CA certificate on the OpenText Functional Testing machine once for the Digital Lab server, and once for each connector machine.
+Install your CA certificate on the OpenText Functional Testing machine once for the OpenText Functional Testing Lab server, and once for each connector machine.

 To install your CA certificate: